mrmaxsteel/CODE-devops-workshop/README.md

-# CODE DevOps Workshop
+## CODE DevOps Workshop:
+# Clouds, Containers, CI/CD and You!
+This workshop will be a mixture of interactive learning and hands-on practical work, so come prepared to get your hands dirty!
 In this workshop we will:
- * Learn how to use AWS to launch and use compute resources in the Cloud
+*	Use Amazon Web Services (AWS) to launch and use compute resources in the Cloud
- * Run a Jenkins Continuous Integration server as a Docker container in the Cloud
+*	Run a Jenkins Continuous Integration (CI) server as a Docker container on an AWS instance
- * Set up a CI Pipeline for a GitHub repository, so you can have automated Build, Test and Deploy, each time you commit!
+*	Set up a CI/CD pipeline for a GitHub repository, so you can have automated Build, Test and Deploy, each time you commit!

+You will come away knowing more about public clouds and why there are being used more and more over on-premise Virtual Data Centres (VDCs).
+You will have a better understanding of Continuous Integration/Continuous Deployment (CI/CD), and how it can really help speed up time to market and improve software quality.
+And you will leave knowing everything you need to know to set up Continuous Integration on your next software project so you can hit the ground running!

 ## Pre-work
 ### What you will need
 * A laptop with:
    * Git installed (www.git-scm.com/downloads)
    * A text editor of your choice (e.g. VS Code)
-* An active AWS Educate account
+* An active AWS Educate account (Winston can provide instructions to set this up)
+* A mind ready to be blown!

 ### Register your AWS Educate Account
 *Amazon Web Services (AWS) is a public cloud provider, that we will use to launch preconfigured instances for this workshop*